buildpacks/libcnb/docs/build.md

 ### Contributing a Layer

 To contribute a layer we implement the [`LayerContributor`](https://pkg.go.dev/github.com/buildpacks/libcnb#LayerContributor) interface.
 Our `Contributor` will download an archive from the provided URL.
 Again, we borrow a utility function from `libpak` to extract the archive to an output layer.
+You could use standard Go archive functions to do this, but it's more work.

 ```go
 type Contributor struct {